measurement-kit/measurement-kit/doc/api/common/error_or.md

     }
     use_result(*res);
 ```
-The first form of the constructor creates an uninitialized `ErrorOr` object
+The first form of the constructor creates an `ErrorOr` object initialized
-that shall throw `NotInitializedError` when accessed.
+with error equal to `NotInitializedError`.
 This constructor allows
 to write code like the following:

 ```C++